quantumlib/Stim/doc/file_format_dem_detector_error_model.md

 It is valid for multiple error mechanisms to have the exact same targets.
 Typically they would be fused as part of building the error model (via the equation `p_{combined} = p_1 (1 - p_2) + p_2 (1 - p_1)`).
-It is also valid for error mechanisms to have the same symptoms but different syndromes (though this guarantees the error correcting code has distance at most 2).
+It is also valid for error mechanisms to have the same symptoms but different frame changes (though this guarantees the error correcting code has distance at most 2).
-Similarly, an error mechanism may have syndromes with no symptoms (guaranteeing a code distance equal to 1).
+Similarly, an error mechanism may have frame changes with no symptoms (guaranteeing a code distance equal to 1).

 #### repeat block